 - HO: Don't forget about the green hydrogen that Europe plans to import as well - MC: Germany just entered into a partnership with companies in the UAE to provide green hydrogen, possibly shipped in liquid form via Liquid Organic Hydrogen Carriers (see p.
 34) since there are no hydrogen pipelines in place.
 But there are a lot of details to work out.
 First, this all starts with a UAE demonstration project which will generate blue hydrogen rather than green hydrogen.
-Other projects are underway for the importation of blue and green ammonia into Germany, but again, this is all very early stage and it will take many years to even achieve small volumes
+Other projects are underway for the importation of blue and green ammonia into Germany, but again, this is all very early stage

-37 Using industry sources we estimate that in the course of a year, each GW of electrolyzer capacity could produce 0.15 to 0.18 million metric tons of hydrogen
+&lt;sup>37 Some industry sources estimate that each GW of electrolyzer capacity could produce 0.15 to 0.18 million metric tons of hydrogen per year.
+This implies a high efficiency rate of 80%; in practice, the efficiency rate of a 1 GW electrolyzer could be closer to 50%.

-38 "EU Power Section in 2020", Ember Climate research
+&lt;sup>38 "EU Power Section in 2020", Ember Climate research